-Parents help their children learn by offering them a variety of early learning activities in their home language (Spanish) that might take place inside or outdoors, as well as activities on the IPad using carefully selected apps (in English and/or Spanish).
-Learning modules include the following components:
+Parents helped their children learn by offering them a variety of early learning activities in their home language (Spanish) that might take place inside or outdoors, as well as activities on the IPad using carefully selected apps (in English and/or Spanish).
+Learning modules included the following components:

 - READ– ebook apps to learn more about a topic and/or experience a good story.

-- PLAY & EXPLORE*- use educational game apps, providing another way for children to interact with featured concepts.
+- PLAY– use educational game apps, providing another way for children to interact with featured concepts.

 - CREATE– use creativity apps to create a story or project connected to the topic and/or of interest to the child.

 - OFFSCREEN– participate in traditional early learning activities.

 - FAMILY FOCUS– provide and discuss research–based information (e.g. articles, tip sheets) on different areas of early literacy and learning with parents.

 Ana Blagojevic, Migrant Education Coordinator, in partnership with early childhood education consultant Bonnie Blagojevic, reviewed research, early learning standards and incorporated feedback from families to develop the curriculum and units.
 Project participants got together once a month to discuss learning goals and activities for the unit, participate in hands-on learning activities, and to share stories and projects they have created.
 Suzen Polk-Hoffses, Kindergarten teacher at Milbridge Elementary School, attended and participated in the meetings which were held at the Milbridge Elementary School.
 Childcare was provided for parents while attending the meetings.

 Ana visited homes after two weeks to get feedback from parents about what their child learned and to set revised learning goals based on the parents assessment of priorities for their own child’s learning.
 Parents used the iPad to create a video-recorded reflection about the final two weeks activities with their child.